13 Interesting St. Patrick’s Day Sayings To Share This Year

-St. Patrick’s Day is celebrated by going to church, holding parades and—in some places—lots of drinking.
-It’s a fun and happy holiday that remembers St. Patrick, the patron saint (or protector) of Ireland.
+St. Patrick’s Day is a holiday that remembers St. Patrick, the patron saint (or protector) of Ireland.

-In many places, especially in America, St. Patrick’s Day is all about being proud to be Irish, and celebrating the nation of Ireland and its people.
-It’s a chance to have fun, drink and enjoy yourself—even if you’re not Irish.
+In many places, especially in the United States, St. Patrick’s Day is a fun celebration all about being proud to have Irish heritage, and celebrating the nation of Ireland and its people, traditions and folklore—even if you’re not Irish.

 So you can celebrate St. Patrick’s Day no matter where you’re from!
 Start by learning these St. Patrick’s Day sayings, blessings and quotes.